Sri Lanka Gambling Regulation

 1Civil war from 1983 until 2009

-Gambling has been around in Sri Lanka for a long time but it was unregulated for the majority of its existence.
-The main reason for the negligence on the proper regulation of gambling was the extensive period of almost 27 years, during which the country was in a civil war from 1983 until 2009.
-Naturally, this brought huge economic burdens to the country and gambling was not among the top priorities of Sri Lanka’s government.
+Gambling has long existed in Sri Lanka, but for most of that time it was unregulated.
+The main reason for the lack of proper regulation was the nearly 27-year period during which the country was in a civil war from 1983 until 2009.
+Naturally, the conflict placed a huge economic burden on the country, and gambling was not among the government’s priorities.

-While gambling was not regulated during the years of the civil war, that is not to say that there were no gambling operators offering different gambling activities to Sri Lankans.
-Most of these businesses were operating in a gray area but the major ones did pay taxes on their income, giving the government enough of a reason to ignore their unregulated operations.
+Although gambling was not regulated during the civil war, operators still offered various gambling activities to Sri Lankans.
+Most of these businesses operated in a gray area, but the larger ones paid taxes on their income, giving the government enough reason to overlook their unregulated operations.

 2Casino Regulation After the End of the Civil War

-Following the end of the civil war in Sri Lanka in May 2009, the government started working on various legislative amendments, including ones that will affect the gambling industry in the country.
+Following the end of the civil war in Sri Lanka in May 2009, the government began drafting various legislative amendments, including those that would affect the country’s gambling industry.
 In 2010, the administration of President Rajapaksa passed the Casino Business Act.
-The purpose of passing this piece of legislation was to establish a legal guideline for licensing and regulating brick-and-mortar casinos and betting shops in Sri Lanka.
+The act aimed to establish legal guidelines for licensing and regulating brick-and-mortar casinos and betting shops in Sri Lanka.

-Before the Casino Business Act was enacted, gambling was pretty much a gray area, with this being one of the reasons for foreign investors to avoid the Sri Lankan market.
-Following the implementation of the new law, President Rajapaksa made a deal with three huge casino operators that were supposed to launch hotel complexes that would have included casinos that would have offered a variety of gambling games.
+Before the Casino Business Act was enacted, gambling operated largely in a gray area, which discouraged foreign investors from entering the Sri Lankan market.
+After the new law took effect, President Rajapaksa reached agreements with three major casino operators to develop hotel complexes that would include casinos offering a variety of games.

-The project for launching the new hotel-casino complexes was estimated to cost US$1.6 billion, with the construction of some of the casinos having launched after the agreements with President Rajapaksa were made.
-While the plans for the launch of the major casino complexes seemed like a step towards transforming Sri Lanka’s capital, Colombo, into an attractive tourist destination, President Rajapaksa’s successor showed no support for the development of the gambling sector.
+The project for launching the new hotel-casino complexes was estimated to cost US$1.6 billion, and construction of some casinos began soon after the agreements were signed.
+Although the plans appeared to be a step toward transforming Sri Lanka’s capital, Colombo, into an attractive tourist destination, President Rajapaksa’s successor offered no support for developing the gambling sector.

 Suspension of Casino Licenses